mattermost/mattermost-plugin-workflow-client/README.md

 # Mattermost Workflow Plugin Client

-The Mattermost [Mattermost](https://github.com/mattermost/mattermost-server) workflow plugin client facilitates the interaction of the workflow plugin with other plugins.
+The [Mattermost](https://github.com/mattermost/mattermost-server) workflow plugin client facilitates the interaction of the workflow plugin with other plugins.

 See the godoc for details.